 Braff ("Scrubs," "Garden State") appeared Off-Broadway in Trust and also authored the play All New People, which premiered at Second Stage Theatre in 2011.
 He will portray playwright David Shayne, who finds out that his play is getting the Broadway treatment thanks to a wealthy gangster who has taken a sudden interest in producing.

-The cast will also feature Brooks Ashmanskas (Promises, Promises; Present Laughter) as Warner Purcell, Betsy Wolfe (Last Five Years, Drood) as Ellen, Lenny Wolpe (The Drowsy Chaperone) as Julian Marx, Hélene Yorke (Grease) as Olive Neal and "Sopranos" actor Vincent Pastore as gangster Nick Valenti.
+The cast will also feature Brooks Ashmanskas (Promises, Promises; Present Laughter) as Warner Purcell, Betsy Wolfe ( Last Five Years, Drood) as Ellen, Lenny Wolpe ( The Drowsy Chaperone) as Julian Marx, Hélene Yorke ( Grease) as Olive Neal and "Sopranos" actor Vincent Pastore as gangster Nick Valenti.

 Additional casting, including the role of actress Helen Sinclair (originated on screen by Dianne Wiest), will be announced at a later date.

-Five-time Tony Award winner Susan Stroman (The Scottsboro Boys, The Producers, Contact) directs and choreographs the musical that has been adapted by Allen from his 1994 film, which he co-wrote with Douglas McGrath.
+Five-time Tony Award winner Susan Stroman ( The Scottsboro Boys, The Producers, Contact) directs and choreographs the musical that has been adapted by Allen from his 1994 film, which he co-wrote with Douglas McGrath.
 The musical incorporates pre-existing songs from the 1920's and 1930's for its score.

+Bullets Over Broadway will begin previews March 11, 2014, towards an April 10 opening night at the St. James Theatre.
+Letty Aronson and Julian Schlossberg are producing the musical.
 The design team will include Tony Award winners Santo Loquasto (scenic design), William Ivey Long (costume design), Donald Holder (lighting design), Glen Kelly (musical arrangements and supervision), Doug Besterman (orchestrations) and Peter Hylenski (sound design).

 "Bullets Over Broadway" centers on an aspiring playwright who finds out that his play God of Our Fathers is getting the Broadway treatment thanks to a wealthy gangster who has taken a sudden interest in producing.
 The only snag is that his dim-witted moll has to star in one of the leading roles.
 Thrown into the mix are a mafia thug with a real knack for playwrighting and a theatrical grand dame who gives Norma Desmond a run for her money.